armaghan84/ImageDownloaderWithProgress/README.md

 🔧 Features:

-Downloads 3 images simultaneously using multithreading Shows real-time progress bars for each image
+* Downloads 3 images simultaneously using multithreading
-Clean and responsive UI
+* Shows real-time progress bars for each image
-Demonstrates safe main-thread UI updates
+* Demonstrates safe main-thread UI updates

 🧪 Note:
 For testing purposes, image URLs are fetched directly from public sources.
 No Google API or scraping is used.